leonuz/leonuz.github.io/_posts/2022-06-06-Jasons-Web-Tarot-2.markdown

 - - -
 ## Final Notes.

-Many developers are unaware of the importance of knowing the guidelines of the protocols they implement, The JSON Web Algorithms (JWA) defined in [RFC 7518](https://datatracker.ietf.org/doc/html/rfc7518) in statement 3.2 tells us: ` A key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with this algorithm`
+Many developers are unaware of the importance of knowing the guidelines of the protocols they implement, The JSON Web Algorithms (JWA) defined in [RFC 7518](https://datatracker.ietf.org/doc/html/rfc7518) in statement 3.2 tells us: A key of the same size as the hash output (for instance, 256 bits for "HS256") or larger MUST be used with this algorithm.
+As a rule, make sure to pick a shared-key as long as the length of the hash.
+For HS256 that would be a 256-bit key (or 32 bytes) minimum!!

 - - -